phuse-org/toxSummary/README.md

 # toxSummary
-toxSummary is an R Shiny app to visualize and summarize repeat-dose toxicology study results.  toxSummary app also wrapped in R package for so app can be distributed easily.
+toxSummary is an R Shiny app to visualize and summarize repeat-dose toxicology study results. toxSummary app wrapped in R package (which is also called toxSummary) so app can be distributed easily.

  <a href="https://github.com/phuse-org/toxSummary"><img
 src="man/figures/logo.png"